Long range trap models on Z and quasistable processes: Proof of Theorem

-\begin{remark} The limiting process of our rescaled clock process is almost surely continuous while the one considered in \cite{benarouscerny2007} is not (there, the limiting clock process is a $\alpha$-stable subordinator).
+\begin{remark} The limit process of our rescaled clock process is almost surely continuous while the one considered in \cite{benarouscerny2007} is not (there, the limit clock process is an $\alpha$-stable subordinator).
 Another difference between both cases is with respect to the topology where the convergence takes place.
-The adequate topology here is the uniform while in \cite{benarouscerny2007} is the $M_1$-Skorohod topology.
-Nevertheless, our proof well indeed verify criteria of convergence in the $J_1\times M_1$ tolopology for the bivariate process given in the above theorem.
-Since $S_t$ is almost surely continuous, the convergence in $J_1\times U$ topology follows - for instance, see Subsection 3.3 from \cite{whitt2002}. \end{remark}
+It holds with the uniform topology here, while in \cite{benarouscerny2007} one needs to use the $M_1$-Skorohod topology.
+Nevertheless, our proof will indeed verify criteria of convergence in the $J_1\times M_1$ topology for the bivariate process given in Theorem~\ref{bivweaklimit}.
+Since $S$ is almost surely continuous, the convergence in $J_1\times U$ topology follows --- see e.g.~\cite{whitt2002}, Subsection 3.3. \end{remark}